Africa–India relations: Business

-Indian firms are conducting numerous takeovers abroad and are venturing into Africa.
-In June 2008, Bharti Airtel, an Indian telecommunications giant, purchased Zain Africa for US$9 billion.
 Trade between India & Africa has grown exponentially during the past 15 years.
 Indo-African trade volume reached US$53.3 billion in 2010-11 & US$62 billion in 2011–12.
 It is US$90 billion by 2015.
+Moreover, Indian firms are conducting numerous takeovers abroad and are venturing into Africa, such as in June 2008, Bharti Airtel, an Indian telecommunications giant, purchased Zain Africa for US$9 billion.

 As of 2015, India has emerged as Africa's fourth largest trade partner behind China, EU & USA whilst Africa has emerged as India's sixth largest trading partner behind EU, China, UAE, USA & ASEAN.
 This volume was at a meager US$3 billion in 2001.
 In November 2012 FICCI President led a business delegation to Ethiopia to meet the new Prime Minister Hailemariam Desalegn and reaffirm India's commitment to the growth and development of Africa.

 Indian companies have already invested more than US$34 billion in the resource-rich continent as of 2011 & further investments worth US$59.7 billion are in the pipeline.
 Among the proposals that CII (Confederation of Indian Industry) received from the African nations are 126 agricultural projects worth an investment of $4.74 billion, 177 infrastructure projects worth $34.19 billion, and 34 energy sector plans costing $20.74 billion (337 projects totalling US$59.7 billion).
 Ex-Prime Minister of India, Dr.Manmohan Singh while expressing his country's support to Africa, said in an Indo-African trade summit that "Africa possesses all the prerequisites to become a major growth pole of the world in the 21st century.
 We will work with Africa to enable it to realise this potential".
 The Indian government has promised to extend loans worth US$5.4 billion (during 2011–14) to several African nations in order to nurture growth in those nations.
 According to Rejaul Karim Laskar, a scholar of India's foreign policy, "the African countries are presently at such a stage of development when India can offer the most appropriate technology at competitive prices".